Do you know the science-power behind simple exercise?

 What makes your job good, only you know, nobody else does.

-My learned lesson: make the choice that’s right for you, I mean for your body and mind together, and ignore the noise around you by others due to your decision.
+My learned lesson: make the choice that’s right for you, I mean right for your body and mind together, and ignore the noise around you by others due to your decision.

 I guess I learned this too late in my life.

-One day I was reading an article and I found a research finding quite amazing.
+Few days ago I was reading an article and I found a research finding quite amazing.

 “A college degree used to slot you into a forty year career.
 Now it’s just an entry level point to your first job,” an astounding finding from a renowned economist, Guy Berger.